LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt1.md

 - Time and date of the meeting.
 - List of real-time participants.

+## End of Sprint Meetings

-This report will be submitted at the end of the sprint.
+[Next week's notes](CS297-LN-W02-D2-AgileProjectMgmt2.html) cover the end of sprint meetings.

 ## References